strengejacke/ggeffects/README.md

 For all the above options, the *differences* between predicted values are identical - if your main interest is to investigate “group differences” or “inequalities”, it doesn’t matter much, which way you choose.
-However, if you are specificall interested in the predicted values of your response, you should consider the differences between the options.
+However, if you are specifically interested in the predicted values of your response, you should consider the differences between the options.
 Predictions based on `"mean_reference"` and `"mean_mode"` represent a rather “theoretical” view, which does not necessarily